freddan88/xubuntu-i3wm/README.md

 ---

-For VM:s you should install the guest extensions and bellow
+For VM:s you should install the guest extensions and below software

 ```bash
 sudo apt install linux-headers-$(uname -r) make gcc dkms build-essential -y